google/applied-machine-learning-intensive/v2/05_deep_learning/03_autoencoders/slides.md

 ---

-# What is an autoencoder?
+# What Is an Autoencoder?

 <!--
 First things first, what is an autoencoder?
 It is a model that learns how to encode data and then decode data.